eliranwong/toolmate/package/toolmate/docs/ToolMate API Server.md

 > tm -cs "Code Expert" "Compare rust to python."

+* Use a predefined context for conversation:

+> tm "@chat `Reflection` What is the best of python?"

+* Use both predefined chat system message and predefined context for conversation:

+> tm "@chat `Code Expert` `Reflection` What is the best of python?"

 * Specify output tokens and temperature for a single request:

 > tm -mo 500 -t 1.2 "tell me a joke"